-Whoopie Pies: Preheat oven to
+Whoopie Pies: Preheat your oven to

 Line two baking sheets with parchment paper.